An introduction to Reshetnyak's theory of subharmonic distances: Other results

-Theorem~\ref{thm:bic is sh} is a generalization of the classical result that Riemannian surfaces admits conformal coordinates, see Remark~\ref{rem:C1C2curvature}.
+Theorem~\ref{thm:bic is sh} is a generalization of the classical result that Riemannian surfaces admits isothermal coordinates, see Remark~\ref{rem:C1C2curvature}.

 Note that in \cite{R60I}, results about Riemannian approximation of distances of bounded curvature are presented.
 We don't know if their proofs are available somewhere, but we can obtain them \emph{a posteriori}.
-Indeed, as we now know that, locally, (finite) subharmonic distances and distances of bounded curvature are locally isometric, we can uses the results of Section~\ref{sec cv}.

-\begin{theo}[{\cite[Theorem A and Theorem B]{R60I}}] An intrinsic finite distance over a plane domain inducing the same topology is a distance of bounded curvature if and only if each point has a neighborhood that can be uniformly approximated by Riemannian distances with uniformly bounded absolute curvature.
+Indeed, as we now know that, locally, (finite) subharmonic distances and distances of bounded curvature are locally isometric, we can uses the results of Section~\ref{sec cv}. \begin{theo} \begin{theorem}[{\cite[Theorem A and Theorem B]{R60I}}] An intrinsic finite distance over a plane domain inducing the same topology is a distance of bounded curvature if and only if each point has a neighborhood that can be uniformly approximated by Riemannian distances with uniformly bounded absolute curvature.

-Moreover, for a distance of bounded curvature, such an approximating sequence can be chosen so that the total variations of the turn of the boundaries are uniformly bounded. \end{theo}
+Moreover, for a distance of bounded curvature, such an approximating sequence can be chosen so that the total variations of the turn of the boundaries are uniformly bounded. \end{theorem} \end{theo}

 A more direct way to prove that a distance of bounded curvature can be locally approximated by Riemannian distances with uniform bound of the variation of the curvature measure and turn of the boundary is to ``smooth'' polyhedral distances and use Theorem~\ref{thm:poly approx bic}.
 This is done at page 116 of \cite{R93}.